Gabriel Zada

 Gabriel Zada (born December 14, 1978) is Professor of Neurological Surgery at the University of Southern California.
-He is known for his expertise in brain tumor and pituitary tumor surgery and as an innovator in minimally invasive cranial surgery.
-Zada is the director of the USC Brain Tumor Center, USC Endoscopic Skull Base Surgery Program and USC Radiosurgery Center.
+He is known for his work in brain tumor and pituitary tumor surgery.
+He is the director of the USC Brain Tumor Center, USC Endoscopic Skull Base Surgery Program and USC Radiosurgery Center.
 He is also an NIH-funded principal investigator at the Zilkha Neurogenetic Institute.
-He specializes in endoscopic and minimally invasive neurosurgical techniques.
-During his career, he has published over 200 peer-reviewed articles on various neurosurgical topics, and holds numerous U.S. patents pertaining to minimally invasive neurosurgery and surgical devices.
+During his career, he has published over 200 peer-reviewed articles on various neurosurgical topics.